Fall & Spring Special Student Information and Application Process

 Course Registration Process

-Course registration for all Special Students begins on the first day of the semester.
+Course registration for all Special Students begins on the first day of the fall and spring semester.
 Space availability and enrollment in specific courses is not guaranteed as part of the Special Student application process.
 Permission to enroll in specific courses is at the discretion of the instructor beginning the first day of the semester.
 Information about course offerings can be found on the Class Schedules page.
 All completed registration forms (with signature of instructor and accounting clearance stamp) must be submitted to the Office of the Registrar by the end of the registration period as published in the Academic Calendar.

 Students who do not make satisfactory academic progress or abide by the social and academic regulations of the College may be denied the opportunity for further enrollment.
 Each student’s academic progress is reviewed at the end of the semester.